 Returns the value of the numeric expression n truncated to m decimal places. m can be negative, in which case the function returns n truncated to -m places to the left of the decimal point.
-If m is omitted, it returns n truncated to the integer place. n can be any real numeric value in the range of -1e308 <= n <= 1e308. m can be an integer value between -15 and 15 inclusive.
+If m is omitted, it returns n truncated to the integer place. n can be any real numeric value in the range of $-1e308 \le n \le 1e308$. m can be an integer value between -15 and 15 inclusive.
+This function can only be used in a foreach statement.